 You can apply online for a Conventional home loan and receive your mortgage pre-approval within one business day.
 Get started on your Metropolitan Mortgage application today:

 Conventional Mortgage Rates

 Fixed Rate – A fixed rate will never change for the life of the loan.
 Thus protecting you from rising rates.
 Conventional lending typically offers flexible loan terms, lower rates, and APRs versus other types of mortgages.
-Conventional mortgage loan terms are 10, 15-Year Fixed-Rate Home loans, 20, 25, and 30-year fixed rates.
+Conventional mortgage loan terms are 10, 15-year fixed interest rates, 20, 25, and 30-year fixed interest rates.

 Shorter-term loans have a higher monthly mortgage payment but lower home loan interest rates.
 Therefore, you will build home equity in your Kansas City home faster and pay less interest.
 You can use this acquired equity as a down payment when you buy a home.